 Matthew Gore was born on a snowy Tuesday morning near the Susquehanna River— just kidding, bios written in the third person are weird.

-I’ve worked in advertising & design for the last 11 years.
-To get in the door, I started as an associate account executive on HP at Iris Worldwide (née Pepper Global) in Chicago.
-I knew all the action was in creative, so I moved internally to our design team, went to ad school, then landed at Ogilvy & Mather.
+I’ve worked in advertising & design for the last 12 years.
+To get in the door, I started as an associate account executive at Iris Worldwide (née Pepper Global) in Chicago to get in the agency door.
+Eventually I moved over the wall to our creative dept, went to ad school, then landed at Ogilvy & Mather.

 Now I’m back at Ogilvy in New York as a creative director on Nationwide.